Extreme temperatures: protecting your employees | CFIB

 - Humidity: Kitchens, laundries, canneries

 When the air temperature or humidity rises above the range that is comfortable for workers, exposure to more heat can cause problems that affect performance and make the environment unsafe to work in.
-In extreme heat, people may feel:
+In extreme heat, people may experience:

 - Increased irritability